Key Takeaways:

 - Fix one irritating spot first, then leave the rest alone for a week.

-Geometric rugs often get filed under “bold pattern”, but the better ones do something more useful than that in real rooms.
-They give the floor a bit of order, which is often what makes a space feel more settled rather than more decorated.
+Geometric rugs often get filed under "bold pattern", but the better ones do something more useful than that in real rooms.
+They give the floor a bit of order, and that often makes a space feel more settled rather than more decorated.

 In UK homes, the same room often has to cover more than one function, and the floor ends up carrying more visual weight than people realise.
-Once that surface feels more resolved, the whole room usually follows.
+Once that surface looks more settled, the whole room usually follows.

 For a quick overview first, the Geometric Rugs collection gives you the full spread.
-It’s broad on purpose.
-Most people aren’t chasing a perfect definition.
+It gives you enough range to compare a few directions properly.
+Most people aren't chasing a perfect definition.
 They just want the room to feel easier to live in.

 The room feels "floaty" even though everything is in the right place